 Saving our Species also provides funding to improve our knowledge base for threatened species conservation.

-Saving our Species' research focuses on 5 main areas:
+Our research focuses on 5 main areas:

-- Strategic decision making
+- strategic decision making

-- Monitoring and adaptive management
+- monitoring and adaptive management

-Saving our Species.
-Data are gathered throughout the implementation of SoS conservation strategies.
+Saving our Species delivers science and research in different ways.
+Science and research are conducted and data gathered throughout the implementation of SoS conservation strategies.
 Major program decisions are guided by strategic research, applying the best evidence available.
-Saving our Species also provides funding for research directly through the programs listed here.
+Saving our Species provides funding for research directly through the programs listed here.

 Saving our Species research projects target specific questions to improve our understanding of threatened species, communities and their threats, and inform on-ground management for the conservation of these species and communities.

 Research is delivered by partnering with universities, other government agencies, botanical gardens, and Aboriginal and community organisations.
 Saving our Species currently supports 12 research projects that aim to address key knowledge gaps for plants, animals and fungi in NSW.

 An example of integrating action and research, our Key threatening processes strategy has provided over $1.4 million in funding to understand the best ways to combat major threats to our biodiversity.

 Because these threats affect so many different species and ecological communities, strategic coordination at a statewide level is needed.
 Research is also needed to find new and better ways of intervening to combat these threats.
 Saving our Species currently supports 6 research projects that aim to improve how threats from fox control to how fungal diseases are managed.